-If your current budgeting software isn’t cutting it anymore, then it’s time to try something new.
-You’ve tried Mint and really like it but it doesn’t offer the wealth building features you’re looking for.
+Maybe you’ve tried Mint but realize it doesn’t offer the wealth building features.
 The Trends feature is clunky and it mainly focuses on budgeting.

 What is Personal Capital?